(194) Reviews, Doctors, letters re Justin Horton and GMs´ wives, 1941 and Zweig´s The Royal Game

 This was the first time that I had ever been asked to review a non-chess book.
 I responded that I would love to, and the next day received acknowledgement and thanks.

-Also on January 9th I got another e mail from Horton -
+On January 9th I got another e mail from Horton -

 Dear Mr Plaskett,